mboud/TinyGPSPlusNF/examples/DeviceExample/README.md

 # TinyGPSPlusNF - DeviceExample
 Requires a gps device.

-This sample code demonstrates the normal use of a TinyGPSPlusNF object.
+This sample code demonstrates the normal use of a `TinyGPSPlus` object.

 Example based on a NEO-6M module (GY-NEO6MV2) and an ESP32 board (NodeMCU-32S ESP-WROOM-32).